 A comprehensive car insurance policy may include coverage for a cracked or broken windshield, depending on the state in which you live.
 It may also pay for damage from hitting a deer or other animal.

-Comprehensive auto insurance may also include car theft insurance in the event your vehicle is stolen or damaged by covered car vandalism.
+Comprehensive coverage may also include car theft insurance in the event your vehicle is stolen or damaged by covered car vandalism.